YanVugenfirer/YanVugenfirer/README.md

 #### ⚡ Fun fact:
-* I am holding forth dan in Iaido and third dan in Kendo.
+* I am holding fourth dan in Iaido and third dan in Kendo.